neutron-org/dex-quint-model/modelReport.md

 Our hypothesis is that these 5 actions cover all interesting behaviors with respect to pools.
 An equivalent decomposition holds for tranches' properties.

-In such a restricted setup, where all reorderings of actions can be achieved with ~6000 different reorderings (a size of all permuatations of a set of size 6), the simulation offers confidence that we have inspected all interesting (and poteantially problematic) behaviors.
+In such a restricted setup, where all reorderings of actions can be achieved with ~6000 different reorderings (a size of all permutations of a set of size 6), the simulation offers confidence that we have inspected all interesting (and potentially problematic) behaviors.
 Our simulations that used the proposed factorization was run 10000 times and found no property violation on top of those reported already.

 ## 5. Conclusion